Congo army battles M23 rebels near eastern city of Goma

-GOMA, Democratic Republic of Congo, Aug 26 (Reuters) - C ongo’s army said it clashed with eastern rebels on Monday, ending a brief lull in days of fighting that has killed and wounded dozens.
+GOMA, Democratic Republic of Congo (Reuters) - Congo’s army said it clashed with eastern rebels on Monday, ending a brief lull in days of fighting that has killed and wounded dozens.

 The violence, the most serious in months, is the first major test for a newly-deployed U.N.
 Intervention Brigade which has an unprecedented mandate to launch military operations against rebels at the heart of nearly two decades of conflict.